Blueberry Companion Plants | What Grows Well with Blueberries

 Here are few well-rated plants I’m leaving here for safe keeping.
 Blue Crop is absolutely delicious!

 If you have other suggestions for some great companions for blueberries, please shout them out in the comments below.
-Feel free to ask questions or share any good blueberry stories as well.
+Feel free to ask questions or share any good blueberry stories as well – we love hearing your personal anecdotes!

 Edited to fix a typo and add a few blueberry and plant companion recommendations.